r-barnes/sw_comparison/README.md

    * Venkatachalam2012: Data can be loaded to GPU while other alignments are happening
  * Tricks:
    * Using the modulus operator is extremely inefficient on CUDA
+ * Recompile GPU code on the fly:
+   * Warris2018

  * Parallel (prefix?) scan
  * Tiling